Transgender Services Committee

-SPECTRUM’s Trans Services Committee is responsible for ensuring that needed services and programs for trans individuals are in place in Waterloo Region and functioning well.
+SPECTRUM’s Transgender Services Committee is responsible for ensuring that needed services and programs for transgender individuals are in place in Waterloo Region and functioning well.

-See below for information on our Trans Peer Support Group, other trans spaces in KW, and how to reach us!
+See below for information on our Transgender Peer Support Group, other transgender spaces in KW, and how to reach us!

-ALL ARE INVITED to be a part of creating this peer-support environment on the 1st and 3rd Thursdays of every month from 7-9 PM at SPECTRUM.
+ALL ARE INVITED to be a part of creating this peer-support environment on the 1st and 3rd Thursdays of every month and the 2nd and 4th Mondays of every month from 7-9 PM at SPECTRUM.

 Our meeting dates and locations are listed at the Clearinghouse for Rainbow Events.

-Our Trans Services Committee is able to answer any questions by email that you might have about trans-related resources in the region.
+Our Transgender Services Committee is able to answer any questions by email that you might have about transgender-related resources in the region.

-If you have a trans-related question, please contact us at firstname.lastname@example.org
+If you have a transgender-related question, please contact us at firstname.lastname@example.org

 Support (for ages 18+):